ahamedzoha/kasm-pro/docs/tecnical-specifications.md

 - **Rate Limiting**: 5 failed login attempts before temporary lockout
 - **Session Timeout**: 60 minutes of inactivity
 - **RBAC Implementation**: Role-based access with least privilege principle
+- **JWT in HTTP-only Cookies**: All authentication is managed via JWT tokens set in HTTP-only, Secure cookies at the parent domain for SSO across subdomains.
+- **CSRF Protection**: Use SameSite=Lax and CSRF tokens for state-changing requests.

 ### 6.2 Environment Security